JagCesar/iOS-blur/README.md

 ##Awesome!
 So, how do I use it?

 Simply copy the class JCRBlurView to your project, initialise it, set a frame and add it to your view.
-Voila!
+That's it! :)

 ```
 JCRBlurView *blurView = [JCRBlurView new];